 Beijing-style barriers featured simple hooks.
 Thus, these barriers could not truly interlock.
 Without a true interlock, these barriers could easily be lifted by an individual, sacrificing the integrity of any line of barricades.

 These barriers also featured uprights that were simply spot-welded to the frame; not inserted.
 They also included fewer uprights than standard barriers used in theU.S.
 Uprights on these barriers were spaced out wider – a 2.5-meter Beijing-style barrier only has 15 uprights, compared to 18 uprights in qualityU.S.barricades.

 For some styles of barriers manufactured for the Olympics, the frame could simply be lifted out of its bases.
 Some variations featured the same size of the base on both ends of the barriers.
 When these barriers were placed at angles, this resulted in an unstable and unbalanced barrier.

 These barriers would not be appropriate for crowd control.
 They lack the quality characteristics to serve that purpose.

 Even if you think you only have a one-time need for barricades, you’ll likely find that it would be more economical to rent quality barricades, as opposed to purchasing cheaply-manufactured ones.

-If you have budget concerns, an experienced manufacturer and supplier like The Tamis Corporation (manufacturer of Blockader crowd control barricades) can work with you to arrive at a solution which saves you money, while retaining some degree of quality.
+If you have budget concerns, an experienced manufacturer and supplier like The Tamis Corporation (manufacturer of Blockader crowd control barricades) can work with you to arrive at a solution that saves you money, while retaining some degree of quality.
 We can help you avoid any embarrassing situations.
-You can acquire a product which will retain value after its first use.
-You can use these barriers again and again, or if you have no need to do so, the barriers will have re-sale value.
+You can acquire a product that will retain value after its first use.
+You can use these barriers again and again, or if you have no need to do so, the barriers will have a re-sale value.